 TNPCB had earlier asked HUL to prepare a DPR subsequent to a rigorous assessment process conducted by TNPCB with the SEC, and also after consultation with the CPCB – the foremost and nodal central organization that deals with issues concerning pollution control under the Ministry of Environment, Forest & Climate Change, Government of India.

-Independent expert studies, including a study by Government of India’s National Environmental Engineering Research Institute (NEERI) in October 2015, have established that no environmental harm has been caused by HUL’s former factory in Kodaikanal, except within the factory premises.
-The full facts of this matter can be found here.
+Independent expert studies, including a study by Government of India’s National Environmental Engineering Research Institute (NEERI) in October 2015, have established that no environmental harm has been caused by HUL’s former factory in Kodaikanal, except within the factory premises. .

 In July 2008, TNPCB had granted permission for remediation of the soil in the factory premises.
 Pre-remediation work had commenced at the site.
 However, this process was stalled due to concerns raised by the NGOs.
 In order to address these concerns, TNPCB had advised HUL to commission additional studies with eminent national institutions.